What is Arduino Uno? Features and Pin Diagram

 - Pins 0 and 1 are used for Serial Communication (RX/TX)

-- Pins 3, 5, 6, 9, 10, and 11 support PWM
+- Pins 3, 5, 6, 9, 10, and 11 support PWM output

-- Pin 13 has a built-in LED
+- Pin 13 includes a built-in LED

 Analog Pins (A0–A5)